gudhillon/webIO/README.md

 Welcome!
 The objective of this project is to replicate the popular io game, [Agar.io](https://en.wikipedia.org/wiki/Agar.io) as best as possible.
 The project is using express to power the web server, html5 canvas to render the game, and socket.io to establish communication between the browser and server.

 I was inspired from the [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) and [Victor Zhou's](https://victorzhou.com/) io programming tutorials to go above and beyond by trying to replicate Agar.io.
-I was able to learn the fundamentals of web development in terms of multiplayer games through this process.
+I learned the fundamentals of web development in terms of multiplayer games through this process.

 ## Installation